Shniks/Enigma-2022/README.md

 In this project you’ll use Ruby to build a tool for cracking an encryption algorithm.
 Make sure you understand the Encryption Algorithm and plan out what classes you may need prior to starting.

-Additionally, you will self assess your project before your evaluation.
-Make sure you read through the Evaluation Rubric prior to beginning so that you know what is expected of this project.

 ## Encryption Algorithm

 The encryption is based on the Caesar Cipher.
 The idea is that we can translate a character by shifting it a certain number of places down the alphabet.